knub/sentence-boundary-detection-nn/README.md

 ####Start up

-Change into the repository directory and then execute
+Change into the repository directory and execute
 ```
 python python/web_demo
 ```
-Optionally you can specify the location of the word vector, the demo data.
+Optionaly you can specify the location of the word vector and the demo data.
+Ohterwise default values are used.
 For further information execute:
 ```
 python python/web_demo -h